DaCyclops/NightReVision/README.md

 # Factorio Mod
 # Night ReVision
-Hotkey for turning off your Night Vision.
+Hotkey for turning off your Nighvision.
 Defaults to F2.